 Through the website, our OSS Facebook Group, Instagram feed (@theoutdoorswimmingsociety) and association with the crowd-sourced map wildswim.com we seek to keep outdoor swimming wild and free, supporting all those keeping lidos open and lakes and rivers clean and accessible, and promoting outdoor swimming in all its myriad forms.

-The OSS was founded in 2006, and all of the current directors – Kate Rew, Michael Worthington, Oli Pitt and Kari Furre – were involved at that time.
+The OSS was founded in 2006 by director Kate Rew, with the senior guides – Oli Pitt and Kari Furre – involved since that time.
 Most of the work and richness of the society comes from individuals and agencies who donate time, creativity and expertise.
 We have grown organically by about 30% a year, perhaps reflecting the growth in popularity of outdoor swimming.
-The society now (January 2016) has 25,000 members and 18,000 Facebook users.
+The society now (2018) has 27,000 members and 28,500 Facebook users.

-The OSS has always aimed to be more a loosely organised collective, a movement rather than a more hierarchical organisation as it reflects the free-spirited and slightly renegade nature of outdoor swimming – becoming a charity or developing a hierarchical structure would (in the words of Anna Morell, now the arts correspondent, previously the newsletter editor) be ‘like putting chlorine in the water’.
-However, recently due to the huge increase in the size of the membership we have found it necessary to formalise our activity by creating an Advisory Council and Members Council (more on the team page on this soon, January 2016).
+The OSS is a loosely organised collective, a movement rather than a more hierarchical organisation as it reflects the free-spirited and slightly renegade nature of outdoor swimming – becoming a charity or developing a hierarchical structure would (in the words of Anna Morell) be ‘like putting chlorine in the water’.
+Due to the huge increase in the size of the membership we have formalised our activity to the extent of introducing an annual team meet (autumn 2017).
 We have however avoided more formal structures (for example CIC) as these would prevent us campaigning for changes in the law around swimming*.

 However, the work does have a cost, which needs to be covered.
-Funds are raised for the OSS by a single yearly event, the Dart10k, which functions as a kind of AGM for the OSS, where we come together in one place to do what we love, and supplmented by other events and merchandise.
-All items sold under the OSS name donate a percentage of its ticket price to the society, and other funds are raised by the sale of merchandise.
+The majority of funds are raised for the OSS by a single yearly event, the Dart10k, which functions as a kind of AGM for the OSS, where we come together in one place to do what we love, and supplmented by other events and merchandise.
+All items sold under the OSS name donate a percentage of the ticket price to the society.
 This income covers costs for the website and some core staff, but the majority of the content and campaigning work is still done by volunteers.